Sakshamgalyan/guide/docs/Dashboard.md

 ## 5. Webhook Configuration

-Webhooks enable real-time communication of transaction events from Paysecure to your server.
+Webhooks enable real-time communication of transaction events from <CompanyName/> to your server.

 ![Description](/img/Screenshot_2025-05-16_at_5.46.24_PM.png)